What makes your business different from any other real estate agent in your city?

-Maybe you really like Amazon, Google, and Nike.
-That’s probably because you’re their target market and they’ve created a brand that mimics your internal beliefs.
+Maybe you like Amazon, Google, and Nike.
+That’s probably because you’re their target market, and they’ve created a brand that mimics your internal beliefs.
 If you don’t like those companies, then you’re probably not their target market.

-Or maybe you really respect John Deere and Home Depot.
+Or maybe you respect John Deere and Home Depot.